drbean/curriculum/correspondence/news_good/slides.md

 The aim of the email is to get the reader to send his/her credit card number and password.

 Write the email.
-Follow the 3- or 4-paragraph structure in the book.
+Follow the 3- or 4-paragraph structure in the book on p 73.
+Use words from the message on p 75.

+No need for headers, addresses, salutations, et cetera.